d-melita/mml-compiler/README.md

 * the type checker (`targets/type_checker.cpp`)
 * the XML writer (for the middle delivery: `targets/xml_writer.cpp`)
 * the Postfix writer (for the final delivery: `targets/postfix_writer.cpp`)

-Note that not all the code has to be working for all deliveries.
-Check the evaluation conditions on the course pages.